nickstanley574/nickstanley574.github.io/resume.md

   title="Senior Software Engineer - DevOps"
   date="Oct 2020 - Present"
 %}
+* Responsible for the internal container deployment and orchestration system utilizing Ruby, Python, Nomad, Vault, Consul, Nginx, and Jenkins.
+* Lead DevOps team member of the Oracle to Postgres migration project.
+* Participating in business continuity planning; Identifying single points of failure and developing procedures to ensure core business would keep functioning during worst case scenarios.
 * Took on responsibilities of DevOps Manager after the former manager’s departure; One-on-Ones with team members, participated in architecture/roadmap planning, delegated ticket assignments, paired with team members to make sure they were getting the support to complete their tasks.
 * Run organization wide Trouble in a Production (TPS) meetings.
 * Participated in the hiring process; designed coding challenges, and interview process alongside other managers and lead engineers.